 This second interview is called the the “Stokes” interview, taken from a 1975 case Stokes vs INS.

 During a Stokes interview a couple will be interviewed both together and separately.
 The process can take several hours to complete.
-Each person will be asked many personal and intrusive questions about themselves, their spouse, their relationship.
+Each person will be asked many personal questions about themselves, their spouse, and their relationship.
 Their spouse will be asked the same questions separately.
 The two interviews will be recorded and compared for discrepancies.